jbisterfeldt/GiggleNote/README.md

 Example: `./giggleminer --address <youraddresshere> --log-level 5 --threads 2`

-Set `--threads #` to the number of cpu threads you wish to commit to mining.
-Giggletoshi commits a single thread at around 60h/s.
+Set `--threads #` to the number of cpu threads you wish to commit to mining. ~~Giggletoshi commits a single thread at around 60h/s.~~ No longer mining, and seed nodes have been shut down.
+Open an issue if you need the original seed nodes up.

 See `help` in giggled for more about the state of the gigglechain and gigglepeers.
 Use `set_log <loglevel>` to dial output up or down.
 Log level 4 is pretty verbose.